 web-forum debates and their ill conceived arguments.
 People I have

-with my evidence presented, that the site of two huts fireplaces at SBC
+all agree with my evidence presented, that the site of two huts

-the hoopla, maybe etc, etc prove your case for another site.
-Bill
+Forget all the hoopla, maybe etc, etc prove your case for another site.

 Scene Investigation at Stringy Bark Creek,

 Initial team member, Bill Denheld

 received his digital draft copy of the team's document only to find his